 On the main page related to transliteration of the text a common format for storage of all known Voynich MS text transliterations was introduced.
-In addition, as part of this discussion I introduced the concept of a "Super Transliteration Alphabet" that would capture many more details in the handwriting than included in the present alphabets (extended Eva and v101).
-Here, I will follow up the suggestion, made at the same page, of creating a superset of all existing alphabets, in order to be able to represent all existing transliterations in a single alphabet.
-In the following, this "Super Transliteration Alphabet" will simply be referred to as "STA".
+In addition, as part of this discussion, I introduced the concept of a 'Super Transliteration Alphabet' that would capture many more details in the handwriting than included in the present alphabets (extended Eva and v101).
+Here, I will follow up the suggestion, made at the same page, of creating a superset of all existing alphabets, in order to be able to represent all existing transliterations using a single alphabet.
+In the following, this 'Super Transliteration Alphabet' will simply be referred to as 'STA'.
 The concept is illustrated in the following Figure.

 It shows the dependencies of all main transliteration alphabets that are discussed at this site: Currier, FSG, Eva and v101.
 The arrows both mean: "is based on" and "fully includes", in the sense that the 'higher' alphabet can fully represent texts expressed in the 'lower' alphabet.
 In the opposite direction this is generally not the case.
 The figure shows that it is sufficient to make a superset of Extended Eva and v101, as this automatically captures all other alphabets.

-The material included in this page was already presented at the 2022 Voynich MS Conference, as the first keynote talk on 30 November: "Transliteration of the Voynich MS text" (1).
-A dedicated web page contains a lot of additional material for the presentation and paper, also pertaining to the definition and use of the STA alphabet.
+The concept and an early definition of the STA alphabet was already presented at the 2022 Voynich MS Conference, as the first keynote talk on 30 November: "Transliteration of the Voynich MS text" (1).
+A dedicated web page contains some additional material for that presentation and paper, also pertaining to the definition and use of the STA alphabet.

 Note, however, that at the time of the above-mentioned presentation, the definition of the STA alphabet was still a draft (numbered 16).
 Early 2023, this definition has been modified and consolidated, and it is now identified as STA release 1, or "STA1".